ItsAsbreuk/itsa-gallery/src/gallery-itsaerrorreporter/README.md

 ===============

-This module full automaticly reports error-events by poping up an error-dialog.
+This module full automaticly reports error-events by pop-up an error-dialog.

+Catching errors during development (logging) are prominent available now.

+Also error-events during production will be shown to the users.

 By default it listens to both error-events and error-loggings.
 Both can be (un)set.